BISHOP'S OFFICE, HOUSTON

 facebook: texas bishop twitter: texasbishop

-Alice serves the Office of the Bishop as the Recorder of Ordinations and serves as the diocesan Archivist.
-She assists with clergy licensing, deacons’ ordination, chaplains’ ecclesiastical endorsement, and she offers other support as needed.
+Millie offers administrative support to Bishop Assistant Hector Monterroso.
+She also serves the Office of the Bishop as the Recorder of Ordinations, assists with clergy licensing, chaplains’ ecclesiastical endorsement, and she offers other support as needed.

 BISHOP SUFFRAGAN'S OFFICE, AUSTIN

-Bishop Dena serves as Regional Bishop in the West Region of the Diocese, overseeing pastoral and administrative needs in the region.
-She is the Executive for Ministry, overseeing the Commission on Ministry and the ordination process.
-She is also the Executive for World Mission and chairs the boards of the following diocesan institutions: El Buen Samaritano, St. Stephen’s School, and Seminary of the Southwest.
+Bishop Suffragan Kathryn M. Ryan serves as Regional Bishop in the West Region of the Diocese, overseeing pastoral and administrative needs in the region.
+She provides diocesan oversight as chair of the board of El Buen Samaritano, St. Stephen’s School, and Seminary of the Southwest.
+She also serves as a trustee on the board of Sewanee: The University of the South.
 Nationally, she serves on the board of Episcopal Relief & Development and on the Disciplinary Board for Bishops.

 Ana provides administrative support to the executive for ministry for the Commission on Ministry activities.
 She maintains application files for all nominees for ordination as well as manages the application process for nominees to seminary, bi-vocational, and deacon ordination tracks.

 Email Ana: email@example.com

 Laura offers administrative and registrar support to the Diocese’s bi-vocational school, The Iona School for Ministry.
 She works with the Deans of the school to coordinate monthly Iona sessions located at Camp Allen.
 Along with her duties for Iona, Laura also serves as the receptionist at the Austin Diocesan Center located on the Seminary of the Southwest campus.

 Email Laura: lmcAlister@epicenter.org